-There can be up to 4 outputs associated with an Aspect.
-Each of the 4 outputs has parameters for the Output connector pin, Mode and Bicolor drive.
-Note that when the Mode is set to None, the Output connector pin and Bicolor drive are ignored.
+There are 24 LED Outputs on the Signal Board that can be assigned to any Aspect.
+Each output has parameters for Signal Board Connector Pin, Mode and Bicolor Drive.
+Note that when the Mode is set to None, the Connector Pin and Bicolor Drive settings are ignored.

-5.3.1 Led A, B, C or D Out
+5.3.2.1 Led A, B, C or D Out

-The Led x Out setting is a number from 1 to 24 that assigns a particular Output connector pin to Aspect output entry.
+The Led x Out setting is a number from 1 to 24 that assigns a particular Output connector pin to the Aspect output entry.

-5.3.2 Mode
+5.3.2.2 Mode